MananTank/eslint-plugin-validate-jsx-nesting/README.md

 ## Usage

-### Add in list plugins
+### Add in the list of plugins

 Add `"eslint-plugin-validate-jsx-nesting"` to the plugins section of your ESLint configuration file.
-You can omit the eslint-plugin- prefix if you want.
+You can omit the `"eslint-plugin-"` prefix if you want.

 ```json
 {